 What Is Housing Allowance?

-The housing allowance provision allows a minister who is ordained, licensed, or commissioned to receive a portion of their compensation that is excluded from gross income and not subject to federal income tax.
+Housing Allowance allows a minister who is ordained, licensed, or commissioned to receive a designated portion of their salary that is excluded from gross income and not subject to federal income tax.
 The provision recognizes that a minister often uses their home as part of their regular duties.

 A housing allowance must be board-approved and designated in writing by the organization before the beginning of the calendar year.
 It cannot be designated retroactively, meaning it must be established before the minister earns the income on which the organization designates the housing allowance.